telerik/ajax-docs/controls/treeview/context-menus/creating-context-menus-at-the-client.md

 ---
 title: Creating Context Menus at the Client
-page_title: Creating Context Menus at the Client | UI for ASP.NET AJAX Documentation
+page_title: Creating Context Menus at the Client | RadTreeView for ASP.NET AJAX Documentation
 description: Creating Context Menus at the Client
 slug: treeview/context-menus/creating-context-menus-at-the-client
 tags: creating,context,menus,at,the,client